 This versatile and hardy plant can be planted in most soils, especially chalk and clay.
 So long as the soil avoids waterlogged conditions and is easily drainable, then this plant will thrive.
 It much prefers to be planted in partial shade rather than full sunlight, and works great around coastal regions.

 They tend to grow in an upwards position and into a round shape, up to heights of ten feet.
-We would recommend to trim the Berberis Darwinni after it has flowered, so it can grow into a dense hedge.
+We would recommend to trim Berberis Darwinni hedges after they have flowered, so it can grow into a dense hedge.
 It grows on average one foot a year, and makes for a great boundary hedge and for maximum privacy, as its evergreen status means it won’t lose its leaves during winter.
 Plus it will provide you with extra protection with thanks to its thorny nature.